rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 0.6.7 =
+* Added installed theme versions to Edit Galleries page.
+* Updated readme file.

 = 0.6.6 =
 * Updated admin Javascript code.
-* Added theme versions to My Themes page.
+* Added installed theme versions to My Themes page.

 = 0.6.5 =
 * Fixed an issue where the installation of a new theme may fail.